WordPress Security Protection UK: What's Included & How Much It Costs

 Security scanning and malware detection

 Regular automated scans check for malware, injected code, suspicious file changes, and known vulnerabilities.
-Good maintenance plans run these scans daily and alert immediately if anything is detected — giving you the opportunity to address a problem before it affects visitors, damages SEO, or triggers a Google blacklist.
+Good protection retainers run these scans daily and alert immediately if anything is detected — giving you the opportunity to address a problem before it affects visitors, damages SEO, or triggers a Google blacklist.

 Scans should cover not just plugin and theme files but also the uploads directory, core file integrity, and the WordPress database (where injected scripts and SEO spam are frequently inserted).
 A surface-level file scan alone will miss a significant proportion of infections.